Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 Blackberries are a beautifully British treat to savour at the end of summer and in the autumn.
 These fantastic fruits are delicious and a good source of fibre and anthocyanins.

 Blackberries can add a bit of zest to a breakfast acai bowl or can be enjoyed on their own as a quick snack.
 Whichever option you choose, incorporating a few blackberries into your diet this autumn can help you to experience their true health benefits.
+We love blackberries and have this great post on how to freeze blackberries.

 Did you know: The blackberry season in the UK begins in June and runs right through to November.
 They contain vitamin C, zinc and magnesium, making them a nutritious addition to any diet.

 The content of this blog is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health professional regarding any medical condition.
-While every care is taken to ensure the accuracy of the information presented in the blog and to describe best generally accepted current practices we cannot accept any liability for errors or omissions or for any consequences from application of the information given.